 Real World Savings

-Over a flat 10-mile TT, at 50 kph, a saving of 6.45 W would save this rider over 9.5 seconds compared to our TT 2.0 Suit.
+Over a flat 10-mile TT, at 50 kph, the improved aerodynamics of the Neo Suit would save this rider approximately 15.5 seconds compared to our TT 2.0 Suit.

-Put another way, as this rider crossed the line in a Neo Suit, the TT Suit 2.0 would be about 134m or 440ft behind you.
+Put another way, as this rider crossed the line in a Neo Suit, the TT Suit 2.0 would be about 215m or 705ft behind you.

 High-Speed Neo Suit